JamesShaver/HonoShield/README.md

 ## Overview
-This project is a web application built using [Hono](https://hono.dev/), a minimal and fast web framework for Cloudflare Workers.
+HonoShield is a web application built using [Hono](https://hono.dev/), a minimal and fast web framework for Cloudflare Workers.
 The application features secure user authentication through a D1 database and session management with KV storage.
 The project includes a modular route structure and protection middleware to safeguard sensitive routes.
 It also supports CSRF protected user registration, login, logout, and profile management functionalities.

 ## Features
 * **User Authentication**: